shaqian/flutter_tflite/README.md

   numThreads: 1, // defaults to 1
   isAsset: true, // defaults to true, set to false to load resources outside assets
-  useGpuDelegate: false // defaults to false, set to true to use GPU delegate );
+  useGpuDelegate: false // defaults to false, set to true to use GPU delegate
+  useCoreMLDelegate: false // defaults to false, set to true to use CoreML delegate on iOS devices - has no effect on Android );
 ```